calnix/stakingPro/test/Test.md

 ### `stakeOnBehalfOf`

+- PoolT41p_StakeOnBehalf.t.sol
-- split on vault2 creation
+- Splits off on vault2 creation
-- user2 restakes nfts and migrates RP to vault2
+- User2 restakes nfts and migrates RP to vault2
-- user2 unstakes from tokens from vault1; but does not restake tokens
+- User2 unstakes from tokens from vault1; but does not restake tokens
-- instead OPERATOR restakes on behalf of user2
+- Instead OPERATOR restakes on behalf of user2.
+- User2 should be credited with the same rewards as main timeline.
-- vault2 checks and user2 accounts should tally as per main timeline's values
+- Vault2 checks and user2 accounts should tally as per main timeline's values

-`updateActiveDistributions`
+### `updateActiveDistributions`

+- PoolT16p_UpdateActiveDistributions.t.sol
-- split at T16.
+- Split at T16.
 [D1 created at T11]
-- update active distributions and check new limit
+- Update active distributions and check new limit

 ### `updateMaximumFeeFactor`